 Having a private transfer means you can travel without worrying about bus times, losing your luggage, or even finding the bus station to begin with.
 And not having to share your space with anybody else, especially on such a long trip, can be a welcome thing (especially after a long flight).

 But with that convenience comes a price tag.
-It will cost you around $400 USD for a sedan.
+It can cost you up to $400 USD for a sedan.
 For a larger car, you’ll be looking at upwards of $700.
-It could end up being quite good value though, if you decide to split the cost between you and a group of friends.
-Say there’s 10 of you, the price definitely starts to come down.
+It could end up being quite good value, though, if you decide to split the cost between you and a group of friends.
+Say there are 10 of you, the price definitely starts to come down.

 Getting from Mexico City to Oaxaca by Rental Car

 Driving between Oaxaca and Mexico City is fairly straightforward.
-So if you want to travel at your own pace, and you like the sound of a road trip, then renting your own set of wheels is the way forward.
+So if you want to travel at your own pace and you like the sound of a road trip, then renting your own set of wheels is the way to go.

-To check out the prices of car rental in Mexico, click here.
+To check out the prices of car rentals in Mexico, click here.

-Rental cars in Mexico City can cost as low as $10 USD per day.
-That is a particularly low price – expect other add-ons, such as insurance, as well as factoring the cost of fuel.
-Then there’s price hikes with increased demand (high season, spring break, etc.).
+Rental cars in Mexico City can cost as low as $12 USD per day, depending on the length of your trip and your preferences.
+That is a particularly low price for a week or more rental.
+You can expect other add-ons, such as insurance, as well as factoring in the cost of fuel.
+Then there are price hikes with increased demand (high season, spring break, etc.).

-If you’re concerned about driving in Mexico, don’t worry: there’s not too many safety issues to think about.
-The toll road between Mexico City and Oaxaca is safe, well maintained and signposted.
+If you’re concerned about driving in Mexico, don’t worry: there are not too many safety issues to think about.
+The toll road between Mexico City and Oaxaca is safe, well-maintained, and signposted.
 It’s pretty much smooth sailing the whole way.

-The drive itself takes 5.5 hours; and you also need to factor in paying for the tolls (around MXN500, or $25 USD).
+The drive itself takes 5.5 hours, and you also need to factor in paying for the tolls (around MXN 600, or $35 USD).